NickColley/design-of-forms/src/evolving-a-design/make-up-of-documents-and-forms/index.md

 Continuous stationery facilitates the rapid feeding of forms into manifold registers, typewriters, accounting machines, and addressing equipment, since the next form can be pulled through to the printing position before the previous form is torn off.
-Another advantage is that one or more copies of the form can be retained in a con- tinuous strip, which may make the storage of such copies more secure, as well as preserving them in the order of making out.
+Another advantage is that one or more copies of the form can be retained in a continuous strip, which may make the storage of such copies more secure, as well as preserving them in the order of making out.

 Strips of continuous forms can be designed for use with an ordinary typewriter and